Algebraic traversable wormholes: Traversable wormholes

 in the limit $\frac{E_{+}}{M} \rightarrow 0$, while keeping $\alpha $ fixed, therefore $t_{0} \rightarrow \infty$.
 The full metric will then be

-One important aspect this back reaction will be visible is in the computation of the geodesic distance (renomalized), $d$, between the two boundary points at $t_{1}$ and $t_{2}$.
+which reduces to the BTZ metric with ADM mass $M$ in the left universe and mass $M+E_{+}$ in the right universe.
+One important aspect of this back-reaction is visible in the computation of the geodesic distance, $d_{\text{trav}}$, between the two boundary points at $t_{1}$ and $t_{2}$, which we discussed in the previous section.

 where $r$ is the radial distance for each of the points at the two boundaries.
-It is easy to see that if one takes $t_{1}=t_{2}=0$, there is an $\alpha$ dependent contribution to the distance, making it longer.
+It is easy to see that if one takes $t_{1}=t_{2}=0$, there is an $\alpha$ dependent contribution to the distance, making it longer (or smaller depending on the sign of $\alpha$).
 The effect is to decrease the correlation between the two CFTs, since the 1-2 correlation function is given by the exponential of minus the renomalized distance.
 In \cite{Shenker:2013pqa}, mutual information was also computed which is shown to be decreasing when the back reaction is significant.

-One should also notice that, if one takes $t_{1} \sim -t_{0}$ while $t_{2}\sim t_{0}$, the back reaction is $O(G_{N})$ and vanishes in the limit $\frac{E_{+}}{M}$.
-This is to be expected since the big effect of the perturbation is due to it being sent into the black hole, from the far past and not because $E_{+}$ itself is big.
-Therefore, for boundary measurements done not too far away from the perturbation, there will be vanishing back reaction in the semiclassical limit.
-On the other hand when there is a significant time difference from the shock wave (on the order of the scrambling time, $T \sim \frac{1}{2\pi} \text{ log}S$, $S$ being entropy of the system), which translates into significant boost difference in the bulk, it will lead to a big back reaction in the local frame of the measurement.
+One should also notice that, if one takes $t_{1} \sim -t_{0}$ while $t_{2}\sim t_{0}$, the back reaction is $O(G_{N})$ and vanishes in the limit $\frac{E_{+}}{M}$ goes to zero.
+This is to be expected since the big back-reaction in the wormhole geometry is due to the blue shift of the small perturbation sent into the black hole from the far past, and not because the energy of the initial perturbation itself was big.
+Therefore, for boundary measurements done not too far in the past or future away from the initial perturbation, there will be vanishing back-reaction in the semiclassical limit.
+On the other hand when there is a significant time difference from the shock wave (on the order of the scrambling time, $T \sim \frac{\beta}{2\pi} \text{ log}S$, $S$ being entropy of the black hole), which translates into significant boost difference in the bulk, it will lead to a big back reaction in the local frame of the measurement.